Scott Ryan (Australian politician): Politics

 Ryan was a member of the executive of the Victorian Division of the Liberal Party, holding the office of vice president.
 He was elected to a six-year Senate term at the 2007 federal election, commencing on 1 July 2008.
 He was preselected in the third position on the Coalition ticket in Victoria.
 He was re-elected to a second six-year term at the 2013 election, which was cut short by a double dissolution.
 Ryan was re-elected at the 2016 Australian federal election.

-The first sitting of the new Senate allocated which senators were elected for only three years and which received a full six-year term.
-As a consequence of which method was chosen to allocate the six-year and three-year term seats, Ryan was one of the two senators (the other being Deborah O'Neill) who received a six-year term instead of a three-year term.
+The first sitting of the 2016–2019 Senate allocated which senators were elected for only three years and which received a full six-year term, and there was debate over which of two methods should be used to decide this.
+As a consequence of the method chosen, Ryan was one of the two senators (the other being Labor's Deborah O'Neill) who received a six-year term, when they would have had a three-year term under the alternative method.